InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 In this segment, you will learn about the responsibility most often associated with the TC role: ensuring software quality.
-We will talk about why this is so important and how TCs make sure the quality of their products is high.
+We will talk about why this is so important and how TCs make sure their communities products meet the set quality goals.

 In an InnerSource community, the TCs _own_ all tech related decisions, especially those related to product quality.
 Ownership implies, that TCs need